 How are we half through the Fall One Room Challenge?
-I’m at the spot right now which is somewhere between panic and cautiously optimistic it will come together.
+I’m at the spot right now which is somewhere between panic and cautiously optimistic.
 Although this bathroom space is not a full remodel by any means, there are still so many moving parts (and just life!) to put together.
 I’m reminding myself to focus on progress over perfection.
-Since many people face this moment during a makeover, I wanted to share tips to get out of a home decor rut!
+Since many people face this same feeling when improving a home, I wanted to share tips to get out of a home decor rut!

 2. Choose Inspiration Over Comparison

-To focus on progress over perfection, I really make an effort of being mindful about inspiration.
 There is so much inspiration all around.
 People do amazing things.
-I collected my bathroom inspiration on

 3. Admire What’s Been Accomplished

-But if I step back and look at the process and what has been achieved, I see that it was actually quite a bit.
-I replaced the cabinet hardware and replaced the toilet seat (that job deserves a gold star if you ask me).
+For example, during my budget bathroom makeover, I continued to hit a dead end.
+This space was never going to be a showstopper.
+But when I stepped back and looked at what had been achieved, I see that it was actually quite a bit.
+Not only did I make it more functional and but I painted the tile floor and replaced the toilet seat (that alone deserves a gold star if you ask me).

 By noting what we’ve done, it can guide our next home decor decisions.